pthivierge/PI-to-MATLAB-Utility/README.md

 This repository contains the source files to build this utility as well as the Windows Installer to install it on your computer.

-##Getting Started
+**The content in this repository is explained in the [White Paper - Using the PI-to-MATLAB Utility][2] availabe on PI Square**.
+Make sure to have a look into it!

+##Installation and Removal
+Run setup.exe from the Setup folder.
+You should then see an entry PI-to-MATLAB Utility in your start menu.

+To uninstall, go to add or remove programs in windows, and uninstall PI-to-MATLAB Utility.

+##Prerequisites

-You must have the following applications installed before you can use the PI-to-MATLAB utility:
+You must have the following applications installed before you can run or compile the PI-to-MATLAB utility:
 + MATLAB (the version we tested are R20014b:8.4.0.150421 and 2016a:9.0.0.341360)
 + PI AF Software Development Kit (PI AF SDK) <sup>1</sup>

-For more detail, please also refer to the "Using PI-to-MATLAB Program" white paper, available at the root of this repository.

 <sup>1</sup> PI AF SDK must be installed on the machine where the PI-to-MATLAB utility is used.
-The easiest way to obtain PI AF SDK is to download and install the PI Asset Framework Client.
-You may obtain the PI Asset Framework Client installation kit from our Tech Support webpage.
+The easiest way to obtain PI AF SDK is to download and install the **PI Asset Framework (PI AF) Client XXX Install Kit (with PSE and AF SDK)** .
+You may obtain the PI Asset Framework Client installation kit from our Tech Support website at https://techsupport.osisoft.com/Products/PI-Server/PI-AF/

 ##How to create the installation package